 Wish your kid would start helping out in the kitchen?
 ToTT offers cooking and baking classes for kids aged 5 to 12.
 Each Junior Chef class is focused on a particular set of recipes.
 Upcoming classes include baked rice and cookies, steak, rosti and cheesecake, pretty desserts and handmade pizza and cupcakes.

-You, the parent, can also join in on the fun, as the fee of $108 per class is for one child and one parent.
-Some classes are also available virtually for $48.
+You, the parent, can also join in on the fun, as the fee of $108 onwards per class depending is for one child and one parent.
 Sign up online here.

 3D printing at Tertiary Courses

 Tertiary Courses runs courses not only for adults and tertiary students, but kids, too.
 Their focus is on tech skills, so you’ll find classes teaching 3D modelling with the Sketchup software, Android mobile app development and Raspberry Pi.
 They’ve also got a few art programmes such as a clay art workshop.

 Age requirements vary depending on the class, but most of the tech classes are targeted at kids aged 9 to 15 years or 12 to 16 years.